spatie/blender-media/README.md

 };
 ```

-Editors then can be registered with the `registerEditor` method.
+Editors can then be registered with the `registerEditor` method.
+Like types, editors have to be registered **before** any `media` component gets rendered.

 ```js
 import { registerEditor } from 'blender-media';